A human know-how

 expert eye of the knitters

-After felting comes the dyeing.
-The berets are immersed in dyeing baths filled with water from the river Gave, which flows by the factory.
-The brilliant colours of Laulhère berets are the result of several years of research and testing by eye only.
+After felting comes dyeing, another demanding craft.
+The berets are immersed in dye baths prepared with the pure water from the Gave river, which runs alongside our workshops.
+The deep, vibrant colors — a signature of Maison Laulhère — are the result of many years of research and experience, achieved by eye, following closely guarded recipes passed down over time.

 The fairy fingers of the stitchers